mrsimpson/slides-data-in-motion/slides.md

 </template>

 <!--
-Having data local at the same node in-memory will speed up our **read times by factor 1000** This is important, since in **one-by-one-processing**, we constantly access data.
+Having data local at the same node in-memory will speed up our **read times by a factor of 1000** This is important, since in **one-by-one processing**, we constantly access data.

 "Local" means that the physical memory in which the data resides **on the same compute node** where the physical CPU hosts the computation over this data.